Arthritis of neck

 Serratus posterior superior

-Suboccipital muscles which extend and rotate the head:
+Suboccipital muscles that extend and rotate the head:

 Rectus capitis posterior major and minor